hubbl-ai/glasseye/glasseye/docs/color.md

-Given the wealth of possibilities for specifying color maps in d3, glasseye does not extend support to Python-based color maps like those in Seaborn and matplotlib.
+Given the wealth of possibilities for specifying color maps in d3, doodl does not extend support to Python-based color maps like those in Seaborn and matplotlib.
 We do, however, support interpolation of *categorical* color maps from Seaborn or elsewhere, as follows: